dvreeze/dbutilities/README.md

 Also see [Db2 CE with Docker on Linux](https://www.ibm.com/docs/en/db2/12.1?topic=system-linux).
 Follow the steps described in the latter article.

-Running the Db2 container (also mentioned in that article, but slightly adapted):
+Running the Db2 container (also mentioned in that article, but slightly adapted, e.g. no "restart"):

 ```shell
 mkdir ~/db2data